roostergrin/front-end-dev-test/README.md

   1. Fade In Effect or Slide in effect for checkerboard section
   2. Subtle animation on the percent numbers
-      - Feel free to set the precent numbers to any topics
   3. Fully Functional Site

 ### Optional Features:
   1. Use of dev server
   2. Front end framework
   3. Animations
-  4. Dynamic Backend from a CMS
+  4. Dynamic backend from a CMS